Tour group at Chichen Itza pyramid, Mexico, with guide explaining site history.

 Colorful colonial buildings line a street in Valladolid, Mexico, with people walking and cars parked.

-• Make sure to carry adequate cash, including smaller denominations of the Mexican Peso, to pay for any food, souvenirs, or tips along the way.
+Carry sufficient cash, including smaller denominations of the Mexican Peso, to cover food, souvenirs, and tips along your journey.

-• Drones, tripods, and selfie sticks are not allowed at Chichén Itzá
+• Drones, tripods, and selfie sticks are prohibited at Chichén Itzá.

-• Pets and service animals are not allowed at the site.
+• Pets and service animals cannot enter the site.

-• This tour isn’t suitable for wheelchair users, pregnant women, or visitors with limited mobility.
+This tour does not accommodate wheelchair users, pregnant women, or those with limited mobility.

-• You’ll need to pay the local tax on site via credit card (USD $42).
-Children are exempt from paying taxes.
+• A local tax of USD $42 must be paid on site via credit card.
+Children are exempt from this fee.

-• The pickup time will be confirmed 24 hours before the tour.
+• Pickup time will be confirmed 24 hours prior to your tour.

 Tourists serving themselves at a buffet lunch during Chichen Itza tour.